 An (N) connection-endpoint-identifier ((N) CEP-identifier) uniquely identifies an endpoint of an (N) connection.
-It allows the (N + 1) entity, attached to the (N) SAP, and the obvious that the CEP identifiers at the two ends of a connection are distinct, though the CEP suffix at the two CEPs may be the same.
-Furthermore, the citizent between a CEP identifier and the CEP is meaningful as long as the ponding connection exists.
-The CEP identifier is assigned by the supporting entity time of connection establishment, and loses significance with the release of the ection.
+It allows the (N + 1) entity, attached to the (N) SAP, and the supporting (N) entity to distinguish a connection from other connections that may also have an endpoint within the same SAP.
+Thus, it is sufficient to ensure that a CEP identifier is unique within the domain of the particular SAP.
+However, the OSI Reference Model insists that a CEP identifier be unique within the scope of the attached (N + 1) entity, instead.
+It, therefore, views the (N) CEP identifier to be consisting of two parts:

-1. The address of concerned (N) SAP, and

-2. An (N) CEP suffix, which is unique within the scope of the SAP.
+- 1. The address of concerned (N) SAP, and - 2.
+An (N) CEP suffix, which is unique within the scope of the SAP.